Trello vs. Jira: new 2018 detailed review

 You can also create custom workflows for your other agile projects.

-(Although, if you aren’t developing software, you may find the structure somewhat inflexible.)
+(However, if you aren’t developing software, you might find the structure a bit rigid)

 - Issue tracking